 count the votes twice and make the results available as soon as possible

-onduct themselves neutrally and fairly.
+conduct themselves neutrally and fairly.

 Overrule problematic questions

 The Convenor(s) of the Election Committee has the responsibility to write a report on the election that covers the entire election process.
 The report will be made available to the PSO coordinator two weeks after the completion of the election process.